-Williams, a Republican, was the representative for Pennsylvania's 23rd congressional district from 1865 to 1869.
+Williams was the representative for Pennsylvania’s 23rd congressional district and was a Republican.
+He served from 1865 to 1869.

 From Dec 1863 to Mar 1869, Williams missed 465 of 1,930 roll call votes, which is 24.1%.
 This is on par with the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.